 “When I have a new task or project, I initially have absolutely no idea how we’re going to solve it.
 The wonderful thing is, we’ve been able to make significant progress against our goals,” he said.
 “It’s been a wonderful journey of figuring out ways to contribute to the quantum effort and trying to solve problems along the way.”

 This work was supported by the DOE Office of Science National Quantum Information Science Research Centers as part of the Q-NEXT center.

 Q-NEXT is a U.S. Department of Energy National Quantum Information Science Research Center led by Argonne National Laboratory.
 Q-NEXT brings together world-class researchers from national laboratories, universities and U.S. technology companies with the goal of developing the science and technology to control and distribute quantum information.
-Q-NEXT collaborators and institutions will create two national foundries for quantum materials and devices, develop networks of sensors and secure communications systems, establish simulation and network test beds, and train the next-generation quantum-ready workforce to ensure continued U.S. scientific and economic leadership in this rapidly advancing field.
+Q-NEXT collaborators and institutions have established two national foundries for quantum materials and devices, develop networks of sensors and secure communications systems, establish simulation and network test beds, and train the next-generation quantum-ready workforce to ensure continued U.S. scientific and economic leadership in this rapidly advancing field.
 For more information, visit https://q-next.org/.

 Argonne National Laboratory seeks solutions to pressing national problems in science and technology.
 The nation’s first national laboratory, Argonne conducts leading-edge basic and applied scientific research in virtually every scientific discipline.
 Argonne researchers work closely with researchers from hundreds of companies, universities, and federal, state and municipal agencies to help them solve their specific problems, advance America’s scientific leadership and prepare the nation for a better future.
 With employees from more than 60 nations, Argonne is managed by UChicago Argonne, LLC for the U.S. Department of Energy’s Office of Science.